pushpendukar/pushpendukar.github.io/_pages/about.md

 <br><br>
 [June, 2022] Joined as a <b>Review Editor</b> in the editorial board of <b>Frontiers in Energy Efficiency - Energy Efficiency Applications</b>.
 <br><br>
-[June, 2022] Delivered <b>Keynote Speech</b> in Faculty Development Programme, Sharda University, India.
+[June, 2022] Delivered <b>Keynote Speech</b> at Faculty Development Programme, Sharda University, India.
 <br><br>
 [Mar, 2022] Happy to share that our two papers have been accepted in <b>22nd IEEE/ACIS ICIS 2022</b> !
 <br><br>